sourcegraph/about/content/blogposts/2023/power-user-guide-cody-ai-vscode.md

 We covered a lot of shortcuts in this article, but there are a few more shortcuts and features that you should be aware of.

-Command + Shift + V opens up the `/edit` command window allowing you to quickly ask Cody to fix, enhance, or change a piece of code.
+<kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd> opens up the `/edit` command window allowing you to quickly ask Cody to fix, enhance, or change a piece of code.
 You can also use it to add new code.
 For example, let's say we wanted to add an additional event listener for a different element in our Chrome extension.

 Our existing code might look like this: